-onument House is located in the heart of the Village of Old Bennington, nestled in the southwest corner of Vermont, on the eastern slope of Mount Anthony of the Green Mountain chain.
+onument House is located in the heart of the Village of Old Bennington, nestled in the southwest corner of Vermont, on the eastern slope of Mount Anthony of the Green Mountains.

-This lovely home built in 1828, is located on two acres of gardens, lawns and meadow, just down the street from the historic Bennington Battle Monument in the Village of Old Bennington.
+This lovely home built in 1828, is located on two acres of gardens, lawns and meadow, just down the street from the historic Bennington Battle Monument in the Old Bennington Historic District.

 The first floor has a formal library-styled parlor, perfect for a quiet read.
 The family room, the original Kitchen, has a wood burning fireplace.
 It is a great place to gather for enjoying a drink and watching the fire or a bit of TV.
 Meals can be enjoyed in the separate dining room or in the updated kitchen at the antique kitchen table.
 One bedroom is conveniently located on the first floor.

 Upstairs, there are two bedrooms.
 One bedroom overlooks the back garden through a big bay window.
 The front bedroom overlooks Monument Avenue.
 Each bedroom has two twin beds.

 The sleeping porch with one twin bed is enclosed and usable throughout the winter.
 There is also a cozy T.V. room.
 The upstairs full bath has a vintage deep claw-footed tub.
 A half bath is adjacent to the sleeping porch.

 Bennington is close to both Massachusetts and New York borders.
 Albany, New York, is less than an hour's drive, and Boston, New York City and Montreal are just three hours.

 The historic town of Bennington offers shopping, restaurants, and entertainment within walking distance.